EnmDR/RATIO/framework.md

 9. Is emphatic language absent except where the model demonstrably tends to ignore the instruction?
 (Calibrated intensity)

 **Integrity.**
-10. Do instructions across different layers avoid contradiction?
-Where conflict exists, is the precedence rule (narrower persistence prevails) satisfied by the intended behavior?
+10. Where instructions across different layers appear to conflict, is each conflict an intentional override whose resolution under the platform's precedence order produces the desired behavior?